43 Sports Trivia Questions [With Answers]

 Answer: Barry Bonds, with 762.

-The performance-enhancing drugs controversy makes hands hover before they answer.
-So some land on Hank Aaron (755) or Babe Ruth (714) instead, either on principle or because they’ve quietly asterisked Bonds in their head.
+The performance-enhancing-drug controversy makes hands hover before they answer.
+Plenty land on Hank Aaron (755) or Babe Ruth (714) instead, either on principle or because they have quietly asterisked Bonds in their heads.

 28. Who is the all-time strikeout leader in MLB history?
 (Medium)